 Grows by, contented through the heat and cold.

-The next lines of the poem go through a number of natural environments that also are not influenced by the changing of human fortunes.
+The next lines of ‘Patience Taught by Nature’ go through a number of natural environments that also are not influenced by the changing of human fortunes.
 The first reference is to, “Oceans gird / Unslackened the dry land.”
 This strange phrasing simply means that the oceans are not impeded from encircling dry land, as they always do.
 The second reference is to “savannah-swards / Unweary sweep.”
 The grasses on the savannah sway with out interference.

 Continuing on, the hills are said to watch the proceedings of life, “unworn,” they do not change as humans do.
 The last reference is to the leaves of trees, and how as they always do, they drop gently and quietly “from the forest-trees.”
 The falling of these leaves leads into something else.
 They have fallen from the branches to clear a space in the overhead foliage and now the speaker of the poem is shown “above, the unwasted stars that pass / In their old glory.”
 The stars are described as “unwasted,” they have not decayed although they are “in their old glory.”
 They have been there for what seems like an eternity, and like everything else, they are unchanged by humans suffering and perceived dreariness of life.